gurock/trcli/README.md

 Reading data from TestRail
 -----------------

-The TestRail CLI provides read-only commands to retrieve plans, suites, and cases from TestRail as JSON.
+The TestRail CLI provides read-only commands to retrieve plans, suites, sections, and cases from TestRail as JSON.
 These commands output JSON directly to stdout, making them easy to integrate with other tools via piping (e.g., `jq`).